Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In the United States, there were 4,200 jobs for Log Grader or Scaler in 2016.
 There is little to no growth in job opportunities for Log Grader or Scaler.
-There will be an estimated 500 positions for Log Grader or Scaler per year.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 undefined